Aeonoi/rust-do/README.md

 * [ ] 'remove --search <string>": Removes the first todo item that matches the specified string (fuzzy finds and will displays the result for user to select again with index.
 * [ ] 'save <filename>': Saves the current todo list to the specified filename.
 * [ ] 'load <filename>': Loads todo items from the specified filename, replacing the current todo list.
+* [ ] 'undo clear': Reverts the last clear operation, restoring all todo items that were removed.

 ## Installation